 Customer would need to contact their CCA for opt-out processing.

-- Will be subject to the re-entry fee.
+- Customers will be subject to the re-entry fee.

 According to Rule 23, new customers establishing service or relocating within the CCA service territory will be placed on CCA Service, provided that the customers meet the metering requirements and contact SCE prior to the requested effective date of the new electric service.